 For an exhaustive explanation of the concept of epoché see (among many others): Max van Manen, Phenomenology of Practice (London: Routledge, 2016); Shaun Gallagher and Dan Zahavi, The Phenomenological Mind (London: Routledge, 2008).

-For an outline of this two concepts and their mutual relationship, see: Alex Arteaga, “Researching aesthetically the roots of aesthetics,” in Choreo-graphic figures: Deviations from the Line, eds.
+For an outline of these two concepts and their mutual relationship, see: Alex Arteaga, “Researching aesthetically the roots of aesthetics,” in Choreo-graphic figures: Deviations from the Line, eds.
 Nikolaus Gansterer, Emma Cocker and Mariella Greil (Berlin: De Gruyter, 2007), 255 - 263.
 The ideas expressed in this text are further developed in the research project Contingent Agencies.
-See: https://www.contingentagencies.net/ (accessed June 15)
+See: https://www.contingentagencies.net/ (accessed September 15)

-According to its etymology, “re-“ here is not to be understood in the sense of “back” or “again” but rather indicating “opposite of” or “transition to an opposite state” (see: https://www.etymonline.com/ , accessed June 15) .
-Accordingly, the Spanish word “revelar” is the term use to designate the process of developing a photography.
+According to its etymology, “re-“ here is not to be understood in the sense of “back” or “again” but rather indicating “opposite of” or “transition to an opposite state” (see: https://www.etymonline.com/ , accessed September 15) .
+Accordingly, the Spanish word “revelar” is the term use to designate the process of developing a photograph.

 See: Edmund Husserl, Analysis concerning passive and active synthesis: lectures on transcendental logic.
 (Dordrecht: Kluwer Academic Publishers, 2001)